mfthomps/RESimGhidraPlugins/README.md

 Your must then restart Ghidra.

-When the debugger is started, a number of RESim windows will appear.
+When the debugger is started, a number of RESim windows should appear.
 Drag those to tabbed windows per taste.
+If RESim plugins don't seem to be present, use File / Configure and then click the plugin icon in the upper right.
+In the resulting dialog scroll down to the plugins having a "RESIM" prefix and make sure they are selected.
+If the plugins are selected, but do not appear in the windows, use the Window / Debugger menu to select the RESim windows (the ones with the top icon).

 Use the RESim / Configure menu options to set the path to your customized gdb; the path to the file system root of the target binary, the host:port of your Simics host, and to set the ARM architecture if needed.